abbreviatedman/ugly-webby/README.md

 Fork and clone this repo, then check out style.css.
 Play with the values, add new property-value combinations (maybe play with the `background-color` property?), add CSS rules for other selectors (`h3` for example doesn't have any rules for it yet!), and just generally mess stuff _up_.

-_Don't change the html at all_, but `style.css` is your personal playground.
+_Don't change the html at all_ (except possibly adding classes and ids, but this is totally optional). `style.css`, on the other hand, is your personal playground.

 Or more like your tower of blocks to knock over and your walls to crayon across.